WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 You can generate a new bech32 address in the `Receive` tab of Wasabi Wallet.
 First you must set a label for it, so that you later know who has sent you bitcoin to this address.
-Be precise in the reason for the payment, labeling the involved parties is an important part of good [coin control](/FAQ/FAQ-UseWasabi.md#why-is-coin-control-so-important) privacy best practices.
+Be precise in the reason for the payment, labeling the observers is an important part of good [coin control](/FAQ/FAQ-UseWasabi.md#why-is-coin-control-so-important) privacy best practices.
 Then you can click on `Generate` which will now show you the address, and immediately copy it to the clipboard.
 After a coin has been sent to this address, it is removed from the GUI, this is a good feature to help protect you against [address reuse](/FAQ/FAQ-UseWasabi.md#why-is-it-bad-to-re-use-addresses).